schmidtchristoph/reach/README.md

 - - -
 ### How to install this package from GitHub

-There are two ways of installing the package:
+There are several ways of installing the package, e.g.:

 - R CMD INSTALL reach_0.1.0.tar.gz on the command line

-- install the "devtools" package first, then use devtools::install_github("schmidtchristoph/reach")
+- install the "devtools" package first, then use devtools::install_github("schmidtchristoph/reach/reach")

 - install the "devtools" package first, clone the repository, then use devtools::install("path/to/repository/reach")